 Paru Patrawalla, MD, is Assistant Professor of Medicine, Program Director of the Pulmonary Critical Care and Sleep Medicine Fellowship Training Program, and Director of the Mount Sinai Beth Israel Simulation Training Program.

 David Steiger, MD, is Professor of Medicine and Chief of the Division of Pulmonary, Critical Care and Sleep Medicine.
 He is an expert in interstitial lung disease, perioperative medical management, critical care medicine and a researcher in cognitive dysfunction in orthopaedic surgical patients.

 Patricia Walker, MD, is Associate Professor of Medicine.
 She is an internationally known specialist in cystic fibrosis who runs the CF program at Mount Sinai Beth Israel.

-Harry D. Fischer, MD, is Associate Professor, Chief of the Division of Rheumatology and interim Site Chair of the Department of Medicine.
+Harry D. Fischer, MD, is Associate Professor, Chief of the Division of Rheumatology.
 Dr. Fischer was one of the first rheumatologists to describe the rheumatic manifestations of HIV infection.
 His additional clinical interests include systemic lupus erythematosus, rheumatoid arthritis, vasculitis and Lyme disease.